 - an employee of a municipality (as defined in the Regulations) is disqualified from holding office [LGA s.
 81(2)]; - failure to file a campaign contribution disclosure statement or filing a false or incomplete statement [Local Elections Campaign Financing Act]; - commission of election offences listed in sections 161 and 162 [LGA] (vote buying, and intimidation); - failure to take the required oath of office [Community Charter s.
 120(1.1) Local Government Act, s.
 202(4)] or failure to attend four consecutive regularly scheduled council meetings, or being absent from council meetings for 60 consecutive days [Community Charter s. or absent from board meetings for the longer of 60 consecutive days or 4 consecutive regular meetings Local Government Act, s.
 204(1)]; - voting for a bylaw or resolution which authorizes the expenditure, investment or other use of money contrary to the Community Charter [Community Charter s.
-191] or the Local Government Act; and - violation of restrictions on use of inside or outside influence, restrictions on accepting and disclosure of gifts, disclosure of contracts [Community Charter s.
-110(1)(c)].
+191] or the Local Government Act: - violation of restrictions on use of inside or outside influence, restrictions on accepting and disclosure of gifts, disclosure of contracts [Community Charter s.
+110(1)(c)]; and being convicted of an indictable offence (Local Government Act, s.
+82.1.

-(c) Removal from Office for Disqualification

-- 10 or more electors or the municipality may bring an application to the Supreme Court for a declaration that a member is disqualified and the office is vacant; or - council may, by resolution passed on a 2/3 vote of all council members, bring an application to the Supreme Court for a declaration that a member is disqualified and the office vacant.
+- (c) Removal from Office for Disqualification - 10 or more electors or the municipality may bring an application to the Supreme Court for a declaration that a member is disqualified and the office is vacant; or - council may, by resolution passed on a 2/3 vote of all council members, bring an application to the Supreme Court for a declaration that a member is disqualified and the office vacant.